 If you are enjoying the Twin Lakes hike (via Arnica Lake) in larch season, you enjoy a beautiful display of golden larch trees.
 The larch trees start appearing after 3.2 km of hiking and last until well beyond Arnica Lake.
 If you are looking for a great Banff larch tree hike without the crowds you’ll find on the Larch Valley trail, the hike to the Twin Lakes (via Arnica Lake) is a great choice!

 The Twin Lakes hike reaches the shores of Arnica Lake at the 5 km mark.
 With the towering rocky cliffs of Storm Mountain looming high overhead, the setting for Arnica Lake is quite stunning.
-In larch season, the shores of Arnica Lake are lined with golden larch trees, making an already beautiful scene that much better.
+In larch season, the shores of Arnica Lake are lined with golden larch trees, making an already beautiful scene that much better and solidifying Arnica Lake’s spot as one of Banff’s best larch hikes.

 Follow the hiking trail along the shore of Arnica Lake to enjoy the various viewpoints of this amazing Banff lake, before beginning the final leg of the hike to the Twin Lakes.